-There are no crumbs, crackers, or bread in here to bind them, so they are a little trickier to work with because the mixture is going to feel wetter.
+There are no crumbs, crackers, bread, or ground nuts in here to bind them, so they are a little trickier to work with because the mixture is going to feel wetter.

 However, they cook up just fine, and if you bake them in the oven, they keep their shape perfectly.

 The resulting Greek meatballs are moist, tender meatballs that are almost too pretty to eat!
 Serve them with a colorful vegetable, and a side of my

 This post may contain affiliate link(s).
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclosure.